sergio-ortiz/blog/posts/schedule.md

 take advantage of the weekend where you have ~ 9hrs extra to prepare for the week.

 I'm weight training for aesthtics with push, pull, legs, then break day.
-I will train Muay Thai with nico on my break days.
+I will train Muay Thai with nico on my break days. ~ 2x/week Also take advantage of your break days as a buffer to smooth out your week schedule.

 I will need to communicate with my trainer in order to work out a schedule with him for Muay Thai training.
-I will also need to communicate with my friends on the weekend to take advantage of their gym memberships so that I dont have to go the one all the way down by my office.
+I will also need to communicate with my friends on the weekend to take advantage of their gym memberships so that I dont have to go to the one all the way down by my office.